Our aim is to promote and encourage the improved mental health and emotional wellbeing of children and young people.

 “There is clear evidence that schools and colleges can, and do, play a vital role in identifying mental health needs at an early stage, referring young people to specialist support and working jointly with others to support young people experiencing problems…..We want to ensure that all children and young people, no matter where they live, have access to high-quality mental health and wellbeing support linked to their school or college.”

-Please contact us to discuss the needs of your school, and how we might be able to work with you to support the mental health needs of your children and young people.
+Please contact us to discuss the needs of your school, and how we might be able to work with you to support the mental and emotional well-being of your children and young people.